solita/solita.github.com/_posts/2024-06-03-storybook-visual-testing.md

 ![smokeTest of H1 component story withText failed](/img/storybook-visual-testing/normal-failure.png)

-This is easy enough to add to your project already using Storyboot that unless your project already has a high test coverage for your component code otherwise, I think it's worth adding to your project and CI/CD pipelines.
+This is easy enough to add to your project already using Storybook that unless your project already has a high test coverage for your component code otherwise, I think it's worth adding to your project and CI/CD pipelines.

 ## Turning the tests into visual tests